usaid-cs/yesterday-i-learned/random.md

 1. RAID 5 is single distributed striped parity (1 disk worth of backups spread among all disks, at least 3).
 RAID 6 is double distributed striped parity (2 disks worth of backups spread among all disks, at least 4).
 1. [RAID 01 is just two RAID 0s with the same contents in it](https://en.wikipedia.org/wiki/Nested_RAID_levels).
 RAID 10 is just two RAID 1s put side by side to make a combined volume twice the size.
 RAID 50 is just two RAID 5s put side by side to make a combined volume twice the size.
 RAID 60 is just two RAID 6s put side by side to make a combined volume twice the size. (...)
 1. "Recipes are useless if you don't cook.
 To-do lists are useless if you don't do." - Me
-1. The [inside of a cordless drill](http://i.imgur.com/AZfCA4q.jpg) is actually substance.
+1. The [inside of a cordless drill](http://i.imgur.com/AZfCA4q.jpg) is full of substance.
 1. The "ghetto" is where minorities live in groups, typically as a result of some socioeconomic pressure.
 It has nothing to do with how bad a place is.
 A ghetto can be a beautiful little India if they do it properly.
 1. The [ISO 31-0 standard](https://en.wikipedia.org/wiki/ISO_31-0#Numbers) defines the [thin space](https://en.wikipedia.org/wiki/Thin_space), ` ` (looks like a normal space in monospace, obviously) as the digit grouping separator, i.e. '1 000 000', rather than '1,000,000'.
 1. 1.4142... is the square root of 2.
 You use it to estimate how much longer the Manhattan distance would be between two points.